Tonx-Cloud/My-WA-API/apps/api/TESTING-COMPLETE.md

-# Part 4: Comprehensive Testing - COMPLETE
+﻿# Part 4: Comprehensive Testing - COMPLETE

 ## Overview

 Successfully implemented a comprehensive testing strategy for the WhatsApp API service, focusing on practical testing approaches that work with the current architecture.

-## Testing Framework Setup ✅
+## Testing Framework Setup âœ…

 ### Jest Configuration